-3.1.
-3.2.
-3.3.
-3.4.
-3.5.
-3.6.
-3.7.
-3.8.
-3.9.
-3.10.
 3.11.
+Lecturer Affairs Committee

+3.11.1.
+Membership (123-20):

-Lectur er Affairs Comm littee 3.11.1.
-Member rship (1 2 3-20): 3.11.1.1.
-Ex Officio (13): Lecturer serving on the Faculty Affairs Committee, or designee; a All contingent faculty serving on the SDSU University Senate, including the elected ASCSU Lecturer representative.
+SDSU University Senate, including the elected ASCSU Lecturer representative.
 3.11.1.2.
 Appointed (0-7): and at Up to seven At least two additional at-large Lecturers contingent faculty members from across the university, including Librarian and Student Services Professionals - Academic Related (SSP-AR) faculty members.
+2 11 1 2 At least two (2) mambers of the committee shall be current

+Ex Officio (13): Lecturer serving on the Faculty Affairs

+Committee, or designee; a All contingent faculty serving on the

 3.11.1.3.
-At least two (2) members of the committee shall be current Senators.
+At least two (2) members of the committee shall be current Schators.

 3.11.1.4.
 Members must be on full have a minimum one-year academic year appointment, or have a reasonable expectation that they will be appointed to work during both the fall and spring semesters.

 3.11.1.5.
 Members shall serve no more than six consecutive years on the committee, which is equivalent to six 1-year terms or two 3-year terms.
 A member's term length is determined by their contract type.
 Members who have single year appointments serve single year terms.
 Members who have 3-year appointments serve 3-year terms.
 Terms for all members shall be three year renewable terms.

 3.11.1.6.
 There will be at least 2 and no more than 10 open seats on the committee.

-3.11.1.7.
+- 3.11.1.7.
 Quorum requires the presence of at least seven (7) members.
 3.11.1.8.
 No college or unit may have more than 25% of members on the committee at any one time.
 3.11.1.9.
-Each year, the chair shall appoint a member of the committee to concurrently serve on the Faculty Affairs Committee.
-3.11.1.10.
+Each year, the chair shall appoint a member of the committee to - Each year, the chair shall appoint a member of the committee to concurrently serve on the Faculty Affairs Committee. - 3.11.1.10.
 A chair shall be elected by members in March of each year to serve for the next academic year.

 3.11.2.
-Function s.
-The committee shall: 3.11.2.1.
-Meet regularly to identify, discuss and organize around campus issues that impact the Lecturer constituency 3.11.2.2.
-Develop new policy or make recommendations for revisions to existing policy related to contingent faculty Lecturer affairs.
-3.11.2.3.
-Advocate for the inclusion of the Lecturer contingent faculty constituency as part of the decision making and governance on campus, including identifying and recommending contingent faculty for placement on senate and other campus committees.
-3.11.2.4.
-Organize the Senate caucus for Lecturer contingent senators.
-3.11.2.5.
-Engage regularly with the Lecturer contingent constituency.
-3.11.2.6.
-Perform other functions that may be required in service of the Lecturer contingent constituency.
-3.11.2.7.
-Known topics that impact the Lecturer contingent faculty constituency include, but are not limited to: Service and work completed outside of the scope of contracted teaching.
-Inclusion in department meetings, collaborations, and decision-making processes.
-Training.
-LecturerContingent faculty planning and hiring at the university and departmental levels.
-Collecting Lecturer contingent faculty feedback (e.g. surveys) for collaborative decision making, etc. Perform a Pperiodic assessment of Lecturer contingent faculty interests are represented on key groups and regarding key issues.
-Make recommendations to the Committee on Committees and Elections (CCE) and/or Senate leadership regarding Lecturer contingent faculty participation on Senate committees.
-3.11.3.
-The Cha Senate. ir (or designee) shall report the business of the committee to the
+Functions.
+The committee shall:

+- 3.11.2.1.
+Meet regularly to identify, discuss and organize around campus issues that impact the Lecturer constituency - 3.11.2.2.
+Develop new policy or make recommendations for revisions to existing policy related to contingent faculty Lecturer affairs. - 3.11.2.3.
+Advocate for the inclusion of the Lecturer contingent faculty constituency as part of the decision making and governance on campus, including identifying and recommending contingent faculty for placement on senate and other campus committees. - 3.11.2.4.
+Organize the Senate caucus for Lecturer contingent senators. - 3.11.2.5.
+Engage regularly with the Lecturer contingent constituency. - 3.11.2.6.
+Perform other functions that may be required in service of the Lecturer contingent constituency. - 3.11.2.7.
+Known topics that impact the Lecturer contingent faculty constituency include, but are not limited to: - Service and work completed outside of the scope of contracted teaching. - Inclusion in department meetings, collaborations, and decision-making processes. - Training. - LecturerContingent faculty planning and hiring at the university and departmental levels. - Collecting Lecturer contingent faculty feedback (e.g. surveys) for collaborative decision making, etc. - Perform a Pperiodic assessment of Lecturer contingent faculty seats on Senate committees to ensure Lecturer contingent faculty interests are represented on key groups and regarding key issues. - Make recommendations to the Committee on Committees and Elections (CCE) and/or Senate leadership regarding Lecturer contingent faculty participation on Senate committees. - 3.11.3.
+The Chair (or designee) shall report the business of the committee to the Senate.